DevHashira/DevHashira/README.md

 🤝 Open to collaboration and new challenges

 ## 🌱 Currently learning & improving
 - 🏗️ Laravel for backend development
 - 🖌️ Vue.js for interactive frontends
 - 🐍 Advanced Python for automation
+- 🛢️ MySQL & MongoDB for data management
 - 📊 Data Science & Machine Learning (side interest)

 ## 🚀 About Me